Read my story to learn how to prevent and recover from Burnout

 The top band of the diagram shows what a balanced life consists of.
 If work or other demands increase, we conscientiously drop things so that we can focus on what we need to get done.
-The first things to go are not the chores (I wish); what we drop are activities that we think are optional, nice to-dos.
+The first things to go are not our chores; what we drop are activities that we think are optional, nice to-dos.

 If the demands continue, we gradually give up more and more, the funnel and our lives becoming narrower and narrower.
 In the end, we are left with just the stressors that drain our resources and nothing to restore us.

 Alongside the dwindling of life activities are the accumulating symptoms we experience as we become more and more exhausted.

 Looking back I can see that over a six-month period, l slowly gave up nearly every activity that sustained me.

-Working 10-12 hour days with up to a 90minute drive each way, I was just about managing to cook myself a decent dinner before getting into bed to do it all again the next day.
+Working 10-12 hour days with sometimes a 90minute drive each way, I was just about managing to cook myself a decent dinner before getting into bed to do it all again the next day.

 I had neither access to restorative, resources at work (no support from manager to prioritise so attempted to do everything; no team with whom to share the load, I even took on part of another’s job when they left; no means to speed up recruitment, the vacancy was later gapped) nor time to recharge with my usual outside of work activities.

-I was so drained and numb I didn’t feel like it anyways.
+I was so drained and numb I didn’t feel like doing anything anyways.

 It’s entirely natural to make space for whatever has arisen and needs our attention.
 It's a coping mechanism.
-The thing to note is it is not a long-term thing, we can do it for awhile, a season maybe but not longer.
+But it cannot be a long-term thing, we can do it for awhile, a season maybe but not longer.
 We need those nice to-dos.
 They are not selfish-me activities, they serve a very necessary, energising function.